Rebecca Harrell Tickell: Environmental activist and filmmaker

-In 2014, Harrell Tickell directed and produced the documentary film Pump, which the Los Angeles Times reviewed as "well reasoned and compelling".
+In 2014, Harrell Tickell directed and produced the documentary film Pump, which is funded by the Fuel Freedom Foundation, whose aim is to reduce American dependence on imported oil through replacing it with US-produced methanol from fossil gas, compressed natural gas (obtained by fracking) and biofuels.
+These solutions are promoted in Pump, which includes an interview with John Hofmeister, Advisory Board member of the Fuel Freedom Foundation and former President of Shell Oil Co.
+The film has The Los Angeles Times reviewed the film as "well reasoned and compelling".
 A Bloomberg Business editor posited that "This is the second feature about ending America's dependence on oil from the wife-husband team of Rebecca Harrell Tickell and Josh Tickell.
 They're tub-thumpers, but not shrill...what the Tickells have to share is valuable."
+The film has also been criticised for promoting fossil fuel production such as fracking and methanol from fossil gas, as well as biofuels, which are controversial due to their competition for agricultural land with food production and high emissions.
+For instance, maize ethanol is estimated to have a higher emissions impact than gasoline and diesel, once carbon opportunity costs are factored in, and substantially higher emissions than solar-powered electric vehicles.

 The Tickells made a documentary about the 2016 Dakota Access Pipeline construction and associated protests on the Standing Rock Indian Reservation.
-On Common Ground was released in Jan.
-2023.